ORGULLO LATINO

 It wasn't long before Don Jiménez realized he needed to find a way to bottle and sell the sauce on a larger scale.
 He teamed up with a man named Don Próspero Lizano (yes, they both had the same name!) who had the resources and financial means to make it happen.

-Lizano sauce is an essential ingredient in Costa Rican kitchens.
+Needless to say, Lizano sauce is an essential ingredient in Costa Rican kitchens.

 Although the recipe for Lizano sauce remains a closely-guarded secret, its distinctive color and flavor come from a blend that includes water, sugar, salt, carrots, chili peppers, cucumbers, cauliflower, dry mustard, celery spice, turmeric, and molasses.

-Many have even been known to bring bottles of Lizano sauce with them when they travel abroad, as a way to recreate the flavors of home.
+Many Costa Ricans have even been known to bring bottles of Lizano sauce with them when they travel abroad, as a way to recreate the flavors of home.
 This has helped it gain popularity in the United States and as far afield as Europe, where specialist ecommerce stores ensure they can get their hands on a supply.

 Sadly, the original creators of Lizano sauce, Don Próspero Jiménez and Don Próspero Lizano, have since passed away.